Skip to main content

 Broadly speaking, an individual’s genotype is their complete set of genetic material.

-In the world of genetic disorders, the word also refers to the alleles or variants an individual carries in a particular gene or genetic location.
+In the world of genetic disorders, the word also refers to the variants an individual carries in a particular gene or genetic location.
 (This is in contrast to one’s phenotype, which is the word used to describe observable characteristics or traits.)

 Deletion